 Irvine Foodie Tip

-Eat for a cause at Andrei’s Conscious Cuisine & Cocktails where 100% of the restaurant’s profits benefit the Andrei Foundation, an amazing non-profit organization created in honor of Andrei Oleinicoff, the owner’s son, who was afflicted with Retinitis Pigmentosa.
+Eat for a cause at Andrei’s Conscious Cuisine & Cocktails where 100% of the restaurant’s profits benefit the Andrei Foundation, an amazing non-profit organization created in honor of Andrei Oleinicoff, the owners' son and brother, who was afflicted with Retinitis Pigmentosa.
 The Foundation supports eye research and works to provide support, rehabilitation, and assistance to those with visual impairment.